viaielja/viaielja-wasmiot/README.md

 ### Devcontainer usage

+As they both are set to the same Docker network, working simultaneously with supervisor can be done by running __two__ VSCode instances: first one opened in the orchestrator's and second one in the supervisor's devcontainer.

-First time opening the devcontainer in VSCode you need to manually run `npm install` to install the dependencies.
-Note that this will also result in a _local_ `node_modules` directory in all its glory.
+The first time you open the orchestrator's devcontainer in VSCode you need to manually run
+ `npm install` to install the dependencies.
+Note that this will also result in a
+_local_ `node_modules` directory in all its glory.
 TODO: Install the dependencies _globally_ into the docker image so that mounting source code does not overwrite `node_modules` directory.